Eisenhower-Sponsored Residency Programs

 Eisenhower Medical Center is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-We are accredited for Family Medicine and Internal Medicine Residency Programs and also a one year Preliminary Medicine Program.
+We are accredited for Family Medicine and Internal Medicine Residency Programs, Priminary and Categorical Programs.

-Eisenhower Medical Center is proud to be affiliated with some of the premier academic medical center institutions in the world.
+Eisenhower Medical Center is proud to be affiliated with some of the highest regarded academic medical center institutions in the country.
 Our Master Academic Affiliation is with the renowned Keck School of Medicine at the University of Southern California.
 Another Academic Affiliation is with the Loma Linda University School of Medicine.
 Loma Linda’s excellence in regional pediatric care is unsurpassed.

 Our mission is to provide the best learning environment to maximize residents’ opportunity to achieve their full potential in practicing the highest quality, comprehensive family and internal medicine.